scientific-python/specs/spec-0010/index.md

 ### What Is a Changelog?

-A changelog is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.
+A changelog is a file which contains a curated list of notable changes for each version of a project.

 ### Guiding Principles